binaryage/dirac/docs/faq.md

 Such combinations are not tested and are likely to break because fundamental APIs could be missing / changed on either side.

 My goal is to be releasing Dirac DevTools updates at least once a month to match it with recent Chrome Canary builds.

+### Why can't I dock Dirac DevTools inside my Chrome window?

+This isn't possible, due to limitations in the Chrome API's.
+The docking API is only available for the embedded (internal) devtools that come with Chrome.
+See [#5](https://github.com/binaryage/dirac/issues/5) for more details.